sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

 * *enable_cpu_mem_arena*: Enables the memory arena on CPU.
   Arena may pre-allocate memory for future usage.
-  Set this option to false if you don’t want it.
+  Set this option to false if you don't want it.
   Default is True.

 * *enable_mem_pattern*: Enable the memory pattern optimization.